denali-js/core/guides/quickstart.md

 Serializers address both of these problems.
 They select what data to send, apply transformations to that data (i.e. renaming keys, serializing values), and structure the result according to a particular output format.

-Typically, your API will have a standard output format (i.e. all responses have a wrapper object, related records under the `relationships` key, etc).
-A good approach is to pick (or create) a base Serializer class that renders that structure.
+Typically, your API will have a standard output format (i.e. JSON-API 1.0).
+A good approach is to pick (or create) a base Serializer class that renders that structure, much like we used a base ApplicationAction class.

-Then you would create a subclass for each model you have.
-The model-specific subclass would then tell Denali what attributes and relationships should be sent in a response that contains that model.
+Then create a subclass for each model you have.
+These subclasses would then tell Denali what attributes and relationships should be sent in a response that contains that model.

 ## Serializers in action

 So what happened to our Post titles from the example above?
-They were automatically stripped out - Serializers will treat their attributes list as a white-list by default.
+They were automatically stripped out - Serializers will treat their attributes list as a white-list, and our PostSerializer had no attributes listed!

-Let's add `'title'` to that list then:
+Let's fix that by adding `'title'` to the attributes whitelist then:

 ```js
 // app/serializers/posts.js